ArchanGhosh/Machine-Learning-and-Computer-Vision/README.md

 ### 1. Classification of ASL (American Sign language) {Beginner Level}

 The Following is a basic level problem related to Classification of images.
-We Will be using Neural Networks, understand the basics and then implement them to classify the images The ASL Dataset can be found [here](https://www.kaggle.com/grassknoted/asl-alphabet)
+We Will be using Neural Networks, understand the basics and then implement them to classify the images in corresponding classes.
+The ASL Dataset can be found [here](https://www.kaggle.com/grassknoted/asl-alphabet)

 #### Requirements: